christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 ## Definition:
 The application development team must follow a set of coding standards.
 Common programming standards are adhered to for the following reasons:

-+   Programmers can go into any code and determine the current status   which increases maintainability, readability, and reusability.
++   Programmers can go into any code and determine the status   which increases maintainability, readability, and reusability.
-+   New programmers can rapidly grasp the current status.
++   New programmers can rapidly grasp their status.
 +   Programmers that are unfamiliar with a programming language have a common standard which alleviates the need to develop a personal style.
 +   Standard programming language reduces errors and increases reliability.
-+   Individual styles are replaced and an emphasis is placed on business concerns - high productivity, maintainability, shared authorship, and other aspects that help the group achieve its goal.
++   Individual styles are replaced, and an emphasis is placed on business concerns - high productivity, maintainability, shared authorship, and other aspects that help the group achieve its goal.

 Coding standards are guidelines established by the development team or individual developers that recommend programming style, practices and methods.
 The coding standards employed will vary based upon the programming language that is being used to develop the application and the development team.

 Coding standards often cover the use of white space characters, variable naming conventions, function naming conventions, and comment styles.
 Implementing coding standards provides many benefits to the development process.
-These benefits include code readability, coding consistency among both individual and teams of developers as well as ease of code integration.
+These benefits include code readability, coding consistency among both individuals and teams of developers as well as ease of code integration.

 The following are examples of what will typically be in a coding standards document.
 This list is an example of what one can expect to find in typical coding standard documents and is not a comprehensive list: